-I have been disabled since my hip replacement at Frimley Health NHS foundation Trust on 29/11/2012 at Heatherwood hospital with follow up at Wexham Park hospital by Mr Raza and follow up by Mr Singer.
+I am 84 and have been disabled since my hip replacement at Frimley Health NHS foundation Trust on 29/11/2012 at Heatherwood hospital with follow up at Wexham Park hospital by Mr Raza and Mr Singer.

 As a result of the operation ------ (and still now except for the pain)

-The hip is rotated requiring an 0steotomy which is major revision surgery
+The hip has external rotation requiring an 0steotomy which is major revision surgery

-The cup was impinging on the Psoas causing intolerable pain
+The cup was impinging on the Psoas muscle causing intolerable pain

 I cannot lift my left leg